Threat Modeling Fundamentals & Methodology

 Core Principles & Compliance Alignment

 Shift-left security requires embedding threat analysis directly into the SDLC.
-Point-in-time assessments fail to capture dynamic cloud environments.
-Continuous modeling ensures controls evolve alongside infrastructure changes.
-Compliance frameworks demand documented risk assessments.
-The table below maps threat model artifacts to mandatory audit controls.
+Point-in-time assessments fail to capture dynamic cloud environments where infrastructure is provisioned and torn down continuously.
+Continuous modeling ensures controls evolve alongside infrastructure changes, and compliance frameworks demand documented risk assessments that reflect the current state of the system — not its state at last year’s audit.

 Compliance Framework Control ID Required Threat Model Artifact Engineering Validation Step

-SOC 2 CC6.1 Logical access & data flow maps Automated IAM policy diff checks
+SOC 2 CC6.1 Logical access maps and data flow diagrams Automated IAM policy diff checks on every deploy

-SOC 2 CC7.2 Monitoring & incident response paths Log aggregation coverage tests
+SOC 2 CC7.2 Monitoring and incident response paths Log aggregation coverage tests in CI

-NIST SP 800-154 3.1 Component inventory & boundaries IaC drift detection scans
+NIST SP 800-154 3.1 Component inventory and trust boundaries IaC drift detection scans (e.g. tfsec, checkov)

-OWASP ASVS V1.1 Secure architecture baseline Static analysis gate enforcement
+OWASP ASVS V1.1 Secure architecture baseline documentation Static analysis gate enforcement on PRs

-Establishing Defining Trust Boundaries prevents implicit privilege escalation.
+Defining trust boundaries at every service edge prevents implicit privilege escalation — the most common architectural mistake in microservices.
 Security teams must document every transition between untrusted and trusted zones.
-Engineering teams must enforce strict validation at each boundary crossing.
-Continuous compliance requires automated evidence collection.
-Manual audits cannot scale with modern deployment velocity.
+Engineering teams must enforce strict input validation at each crossing.
+Continuous compliance requires automated evidence collection; manual audits cannot scale with modern deployment velocity.

-Accurate threat modeling begins with architectural decomposition.
-Inventory every component, dependency, and data pathway.
-Classify data by sensitivity and track its lifecycle across environments.
+Accurate threat modeling begins with exhaustive architectural decomposition.
+Inventory every component, dependency, and data pathway before attempting to classify threats.
+Classify data by sensitivity and track its full lifecycle: where it enters the system, where it is stored, where it is transmitted, and where it leaves.
 Distinguish external API gateways from internal microservice meshes.
-Automated diagram generation maintains synchronization with live infrastructure.
+Automated diagram generation from infrastructure-as-code keeps diagrams synchronized with live infrastructure.

 Automated parsing of OpenAPI specifications eliminates manual diagram maintenance.
-The following Python script extracts endpoints, methods, and data classifications to seed your threat model.
+The following Python script extracts endpoints, methods, and data classifications to seed your threat model with a full component inventory:

 import yaml